 Paper, Ink and Steel

-Michele Orzano, senior editor, paper money, served as editor of Paper Money Values magazine and continues to edit Paper Money, now a section of the monthly Coin World.
-She joined the Coin World staff in 1985 and has written extensively on legislative and legal topics.
-Michele was essential in Coin World's ambitious coverage of the 50 State quarters circulating commemorative coin program.
+Michele Orzano, senior editor, paper money, is responsible for the vast majority of Coin World’s paper money coverage and edits Paper Money, a section of the monthly Coin World.
+She joined the Coin World staff in 1985, and in addition to paper money, has written extensively on legislative and legal topics, including Coin World's ambitious coverage of the 50 State quarters circulating commemorative coin program.